heitor57/astronomy-news/README.md

-# :telescope::new_moon::stars::newspaper: Astronomy News
+# :telescope::newspaper: Astronomy News

-This repository contains a news crawler project that uses data mining approaches to make analyses in combination with an amazing data visualization.
+This repository contains a news crawler project that uses data mining approaches, including text mining, to make analyses in combination with an amazing data visualization.

 ## Usage instructions
 ### Splash